pnevyk/gryf/README.md

 *Not everything from the list is implemented*

-* Separation graph data storage (adjacency list, adjacency matrix, ...) from graph semantics (simple graph, multigraph, bipartite, ...)
+* Separation of graph data storage (adjacency list, adjacency matrix, ...) from graph semantics (simple graph, multigraph, bipartite, ...)
 * Organized into problems, not algorithms (e.g., `ShortestPaths` instead of `dijkstra` and `bellman_ford`)
   * Most suitable algorithm is automatically selected based on graph instance properties
   * Result structures provide high-level interface (e.g., path reconstruction)
-* Focus on flexible and expressive, yet simple trait system
+* Focus on flexible and expressive, yet not overly complex trait system
   * The core is `Vertices`, `VerticesMut`, `Edges`, `EdgesMut`, `Neighbors`
 * Support for graph generalizations (e.g., hypergraph)
 * Accessible codebase without sacrificing performance and efficiency